What software features are available for my monitoring needs?

 - As a rule of thumb, one Barologger for a 30 km (20 mile) radius and/or every 300 m (1000 ft) change in elevation should be sufficient to capture local variations in barometric pressure.

 - Yes.
 Water column equivalent pressure decreases with an increase in altitude at a rate of approximately 1.2:1000 in the lower atmosphere below 5000 m (16,400 ft).
-You can compensate for this by entering an elevation between -300 m below sea level and 5000 m above sea level (or -1000 ft and 16,400 ft).
+This equates to about 0.5 psi per 1000 ft increase in elevation (37 cm of water column height).

-- For the Levelogger Edge, Levelogger Junior Edge and LTC Levelogger Edge, this can be done post data collection using the Data Compensation Wizard in the Levelogger Series Software 4.0.1 (and up).
-For Levelogger Gold, Junior and LTC Junior, this can be done during the initial programming of Leveloggers.
+- For the Levelogger 5 and Edge Series dataloggers, compensation can be done post data collection using the Data Wizard in the Levelogger Series Software (4.5 and up).

 - See Blog Post: Accounting For Altitude When Compensating Levelogger Data

-- Solinst strongly recommends that manual water level measurements be taken during the monitoring period.
-The Levelogger software allows the user to enter manual water level measurements to field zero (field calibrate) the data with known values.
-This practice not only increases the accuracy of the data, but will also allow the user to change the datum reference point for the data set.
+- Yes, Solinst strongly recommends that manual water level measurements be taken during the monitoring period.
+The Levelogger software allows the user to enter manual water level measurements to field zero the data with known values.
+This practice helps to ensure the accuracy of the data and also allows the user to change the datum reference point for the data set.

 - If the reference datum or measuring point (e.g. top of well casing) is above water level, the field zero (measure depth to water) must be input as a positive value.
 If the reference datum is below water level (e.g. artesian condition), a negative value is input.
 The date and time of measurement of the reference datum must be recorded and input to complete the adjustment.